adiiflorinescu/Firefox-Search-QA-telemetry-management/readme.md

     2. In the "Add Plan" form at the bottom, enter a region/engine and click "Add Plan".
 A new "planned" entry appears in the sub-table.
     3. Change the priority of a metric using its dropdown.
 The change is saved automatically.
     4. In a planned entry row, enter a new TCID and click "Save".
 The planned entry is removed and a new, permanent coverage link appears in its place.
 The "TCID Count" in the main row increments.

+### 5. View a Public Metric Status Page
+1. Navigate directly to a URL for a specific metric, for example: `/glean/browser.engagement.active_ticks/status`.
+2. The page loads successfully without requiring a login.
+3. The page displays a comprehensive, read-only summary of the metric's details, existing coverage, and planned coverage.
+4. The navigation bar is minimal, showing only a "Login" link.

 ---